curiousYi/dotfiles/README.md

 =======
 Contains my OSX config for bash, vim, node, etc.

+*7/29/17*<br/>
+Saw https://github.com/driesvints/dotfiles dotfiles and was inspired to rewrite mine.
+Added shell scripts that automated installation of brew, node, git as well as OS X apps.
+ACTUALLY HAVE TO RUN/TEST THIS AT SOME POINT.

 *7/23/17*<br/>
 Set-up basic skeleton for bash profile and vim configuration Added some simple aliases